 During your stay, as well as self-catering using the well-equipped modern kitchen, you can also order delicious food or teaching/help to cook yourself from the team at the Wakelyns Bakery – see here.

 Like all such houses, bits have been added on or adapted over time including what we think is part of the house built about 200 years ago with beams and floor boards that are probably from a ship.
 In our family’s time – over the last 30 years – we have added a beautiful modern high vaulted kitchen leading to a garden conservatory, and a modern accessible ground floor bedroom with en suite wet room.

 A bit of history

 Ann and Martin Wolfe bought Wakelyns in 1992 and planted the first agroforestry tree lines in 1994 which surround the north side of the house.
 You will see lots of their influences in the house, including many of their books, pictures and furniture.
-In making improvements to the house so it is ready for visitors, the Wolfe family have restored and upgraded many parts of the house and garden, and have left some of Ann and Martin’s things around for visitors to enjoy during their stay.
+Since 2020 in making major improvements to the house so that it is ready for visitors, the Wolfe family have restored and upgraded many parts of the house and garden, and have left some of Ann and Martin’s things around for visitors to enjoy during their stay.
 We have enjoyed engaging many local craftspeople in the restoration project.
 It is a very comfortable house which has had a considerable make-over, but it is not flashy or chintzy.

 A house with character

 Things you need to know about the house: it is an old house so it inevitably makes friendly burps, creaks and noises which gives the house character!
-It is the most wonderful place to be in the winter when you can get cosey in front of the fires in each of the two sitting rooms, and then the most idyllic place to be in the long warm days of the summer.
+It is the most wonderful place to be in the winter when you can get cosy in front of the fires in each of the two sitting rooms, and then the most idyllic place to be in the long warm days of the summer.

 Kitchen, conservatory, lounges and dining